scorbo2/imageviewer/README.md

 Because ImageViewer full source is available and is reasonably well documented, you can create your own extension to do whatever image operation you'd like.
 A great starting point for this would be to pick any of the extensions above (the source for which is also freely available) and use it as a template to see what kind of things are possible to do in an extension.
+Or, take a look at the [ImageViewerExtension class](https://github.com/scorbo2/imageviewer/blob/master/src/main/java/ca/corbett/imageviewer/extensions/ImageViewerExtension.java) and its associated Javadocs, to see the extension points that your extension can hook into.

 ## License